trcooke/sicp-exercises/README.md

 sicp-exercises
 ==============

-Worked exercises from SICP: Structure and Interpretation of Compter Programs
+Worked exercises from SICP: Structure and Interpretation of Computer Programs